-Specifies the size of the buffer to be used for netbooting a host or a network configuration file, use the following command:
+Specifies the size of the buffer to be used for netbooting a host or a network configuration file.

 The argument bytes specifies the size of the buffer to be used.
-By default, it the size of non-volatile memory, and there is no minimum or maximum size that may be specified.
+By default, it is the size of non-volatile memory, and there is no minimum or maximum size that may be specified.